mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/ViewHelpers.rst

 ApiViewHelper
 *************

-This ViewHelper provides access to the \Admin\Core\API:: functions.
+This ViewHelper provides access to the \Expose\Core\API:: functions.

 get
 	specifies the variable or function to trigger on the API